rmosimann/frva/readme.md

 This is FHNW project-repository IP5 FloX RoX of Roland Mosimann and Patrick Wigger.
 This document contains all necessary information for working with the
 [Link](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to github Readme formatting.

-#Architcture
+#Architecture

-Environnement: The applications target OS is Linux.
+Environment: The applications target OS is Linux.

 ##Model
 We follow the Model-View-Controller approach.
 The model contains the data which are measurements of a FloX/RoX spectroanalysis device.